 The iPad is for quick on-the-go edits while the two notebooks are always with me for record-keeping or drafting my next story.
 The key to a good video is great audio; that’s why if you’re going to shoot video, ditch on-camera audio and upgrade to an external mic.
 I bought the Rode VideoGo mic a while back, it does a good enough job where I don’t mind carrying it with me and in no rush to replace.

 The Canon Cannot QL 17 is a camera that live long had my eye on.
 During the law’s, this camera was about as ubiquitous as an iPhone would be today (relatively speaking of course).
 It’s pocketable with a very fast 40mm f/1.7 lens – just shy of the 50mm that many claim to be the perfect street photography lens.
+Camera equipment like lenses can be so pricey sometimes.
+So I suggest going with a photography equipment rental sometimes.
+It can save a lot of money.

 This particular set up is my go-to when walking around NYC in between gigs or simply looking for inspiration on the street.
 Some of the appeal of choosing smaller gear is that it let’s me focus on what my goal is – create more and worry about gear less.